 Calibration schedules overlap but differ from sampling schedules, so calibration methods are listed here as a separate procedural step.
-Instrument calibration is an essential part of quality assurance.
-Table 4 summarizes the ideal calibration frequency and minimum acceptance criteria for sensors (i.e., probes).
-Logistical constraints at remote sites may preclude calibration and checks of calibration at the ideal frequency.
+Instrument calibration and verification (i.e., calibration check) are an essential part of quality assurance.
+Appendix 1 Table 1 summarizes the recommended calibration and verification frequency and minimum acceptance criteria for sensors (i.e., probes).
+We note that logistical constraints at remote sites may preclude calibration and calibration checks at the recommended frequency.
 This SOP provides only general guidelines for equipment use and maintenance.
-A wide variety of field instruments is available; such instruments are continuously being updated or replaced using newer technology.
-Keep equipment manufacturers' maintenance and calibration instructions for all instruments for reference purposes.
+A wide variety of field instruments are available; such instruments are continuously being updated or replaced using newer technology.
+Instruments should be calibrated and maintained on the schedule recommended by the manufacturer.
+Keep equipment manufacturers' maintenance and calibration instructions for all instruments on hand.
 Field personnel must be familiar with the instructions provided by manufacturers.
 Contact manufacturers for answers to technical questions.